kumar-github/tutorial-resources/X.md

 </dependency>
 ```

-A minimal taste of both classes:
+**A minimal taste of both classes.**

-* Measure a method once and return the result:
+Measure a method once and return the result:

 ```java
 // One-off measurement during an investigation